dfuzr/libra-website/docs/core/libra-protocol.md

 ---
 id: libra-protocol
-title: 'Basic Concepts of Libra Protocol'
+title: 'Key Concepts: Libra Protocol'
-sidebar_label: Basic Concepts
+sidebar_label: Libra Protocol
 ---

 The Libra Blockchain is a cryptographically authenticated distributed database based on the Libra protocol.
 This document briefly describes the key concepts of the Libra protocol.
 For a detailed description of all the elements of the Libra protocol, refer to the [Libra Blockchain technical paper](the-libra-blockchain-paper.md).